Business Continuity Plan Template

 Regular BCP audits are essential to help evaluate emergency procedures and identify if there are vulnerabilities.
 They also help realign emergency procedures to business goals and industry practices.
 Up-to-date and efficient BCPs help businesses effectively manage any unexpected event, prevent extra costs, and continuously develop their overall processes and key functions.
 Using a business continuity plan checklist can aid business continuity managers and IT teams to ensure comprehensive BCP audit reports.

 iAuditor by SafetyCulture, the world’s leading digital form mobile software, can help businesses create and prepare a good business continuity plan more efficiently.
 Paper-based business continuity plan templates can be troublesome for management to keep and regularly update.
 With iAuditor, businesses can switch to a paperless planning process where you can create your own templates, easily assess the accuracy of recovery procedures, and update your plans as needed in your mobile device.
 With iAuditor, you can:

-To help you get started on your paperless planning, we have created the business continuity templates you can download and customize for free.
+To help you get started on your paperless planning, we have created the business continuity templates and checklists you can download and customize for free.